 The descent is class 3-4 scramble, with 2 rappels near the end.
 Both rappels had fixed static lines.

-Maiden Voyage is one of the most climbed routes in the Black Canyon, and for good reason - the rock is clean, ample protection, easier rating (only 1 pitch is 5.9), and relatively short - total of 6 pitches.
+is one of the most climbed routes in the Black Canyon, and for good reason - the rock is clean, ample protection, easier rating (only 1 pitch is 5.9), and relatively short - total of 6 pitches (could be combined into 4 easily).
 This is truly a great route, fun for experienced climbers, and a great introductory climb in the canyon.
-The route ascends six fun pitches of moderate climbing before topping out on the summit pinnacle.
-The route is very popular with guides, so you may run into a guided party during the high season as we did.
+The route ascends fun pitches of moderate climbing before topping out on the summit pinnacle, you get to climb slab, corner, crack, overhang.
+The route is very popular with guides, so you may run into a guided party during the high season as we did our first time.
 The 6th = last pitch leads to the summit of somewhat a separate tower, and you will have to rappel down the last pitch, and walk off from here.
 The last pitch is definitively worth doing - it gives you a summit feel and amazing views into both sides of the canyon.

 This climb begins on the southwest arete of Checkerboard Wall, just below a prominent right-facing corner system that sweeps up the arete.
 One of the most obvious routes/lines in the canyon.
 Please note that the climb itself is not on the wall facing the river, but rather on a wall going into a small side canyon.

 Photo named "Maiden Voyage Overview" (see above) depicts the start of the route pretty well, and there is a path leading to its base.
 Two blue x marks show the place where you want to finish your first pitch.
 There are NO fixed anchors there, but really nice cracks for # 2 -4 cams making secure belay station really easy.
 The route is one of the easiest to follow.
 Enjoy!

 Grade III - per guide book, could be done easily in 1/2 day by experienced party.
 My record is 2 hrs, but I have climbed it 6x (2020).